 The photography field is just as male dominated as factory life, but even more so as it is broken up into some of the specific specialties.
 Certainly the field I work in the most, music photography, is largely dominated by my virile counterparts.
 I’d have to say I don’t mind being surrounded by men here and there, but as always in any kind of late night life there is a slightly seedier underbelly just waiting to spew from that one shot too many, and unlike a factory there is no HR to keep the crowd in line.

-Here is what I’m guessing that maybe the guys don’t have to deal with, though.
-We are all getting it from behind, but a female in this position is pretty much bent over spread eagle and getting it from all sides.
-Many an evening I go home soaked in beer after never having taken a sip, broken down from being yelled at because I finally had to get crappy with an audience member grabbing my ass, and my only savior was a guard who protected me only after spending most of the evening “slyly” putting his hands on my hips “just to let me know he is there” and then rubbing his crotch on me as he slides back and forth in front of the stage keeping an eye on the crowd.
+There’s a lil something extra I’m guessing that maybe the guys don’t have to deal with, though.
+We are all getting it from behind from the drunk fans, but a female in this position is pretty much bent over spread eagle and getting it from all sides.
+Many an evening I go home soaked in beer after never having taken a sip, broken down from being yelled at by an angry drunk dude because he thinks I’m a prude for finally getting crappy with him for grabbing my ass, and my only savior, a guard who protected me from the angry guy, did it only after spending most of the evening “slyly” putting his hands on my hips “just to let me know he is there” and then rubbing his crotch on me as he slides back and forth in front of the stage keeping an eye on the crowd.

-Jessica often inspires me by sharing stories written by other women as well as her own that make me know I’m not alone such as the article Gender Inequality: What happened when a man and woman switched names at work for a week.
+Jessica often inspires me by sharing stories written by other women as well as her own that make me know I’m not alone.
+She recently shared the article Gender Inequality: What happened when a man and woman switched names at work for a week.
 The article details a man and woman switching names on their emails, and the stunning observation of how much harder his plight was compared to the ease with which his female counterpart suddenly now completed her tasks using his name.
 The need for a female to prove themselves before the business discussion can even begin is all too often apparent, and it is most likely absurd that I thought I was the only one.

-I am very fortunate to have met and worked with Jessica Weigand as well as many other females in the music industry.
-I am also super blessed to work for the Lafayette Theater whose male staff are somehow 100% the wonderful prince charmings you read about in fairy tales, but I’m starting to learn that no one can live in a safe bubble of happiness forever.
-Denial doesn’t make my fortress impregnable.
-Eventually, the bubble always pops, and chauvinism doesn’t need legs to walk or hair to climb on to get up into my tower.
-It is time to share my experiences too if for no other reason than the hope that I can make just one other girl like me feel not as alone.
-You never know, maybe in the future the PPA could even come up with a system to cut me out as middleman and just let the guards and the crowd feel each other up, but until then I’m going to keep looking for my own solutions, and keep rocking the fuck out… and to the next drunk guy that flings himself onto me from the crowd with his meaty hands… don’t be surprised if those solutions involve water guns and tasers… maybe even at the same time 😉
+Consequently, I think it is passed time time to share my experiences if for no other reason than the hope that I can make just one other girl like me feel not as alone.
+You never know, maybe in the future the PPA and the music venues could come up with a system to cut me out as middleman, and just let the employees and the crowd feel each other up, but until then I’m going to keep looking for my own solutions, and keep rocking the f*ck out… and to the next drunk guy that flings himself onto me from the crowd with his meaty hands… don’t be surprised if those solutions involve tasers, pepper spray, or a flogging with my 70-200 2.8… maybe even all at the same time 😉

 View more of Melodie’s concert and event photography at melodieyvonne.com/photo-galleries/concert-and-events/